-Drawing on his own personal experiences as a low-income first-generation college student, Michaelis passionate about clarifying the path from learning to employment for people from underrepresented backgrounds.
+Drawing on his own personal experiences as a low-income first-generation college student and a corporate employee, Michael is passionate about clarifying the path from learning to employment for people from underrepresented backgrounds.
 During his tenure at Airbnb, Michael designed and led an apprenticeship program, Airbnb Connect, to provide members from underrepresented backgrounds a pathway to transition careers into software engineering.
-At the CCWT, Michael works on the mixed-methods College Internship Study; his research examines how social class impacts academic and career outcomes and examines career processes for first-generation college students.
+At the CCWT, Michael works on the mixed-methods College Internship Study; his research examines how social class impacts academic and career outcomes.

-On a more personal note, Michael enjoys playing Dungeons & Dragons, creative writing, hiking, rollerblading, traveling, listening to all types of music (especially Korean pop these days!), running, and reading existential philosophy.
+On a more personal note, Michael enjoys playing Dungeons & Dragons, creative writing, hiking, rollerblading, traveling, listening to all types of music, running, and reading existential philosophy.